-Nurses are in demand in Alaska, where 5,150 RNs earn a median annual salary of $79,350, the fourth highest pay in the nation, according to the U.S. Bureau of Labor Statistics.
-Alaska's 700 LPNs earn $47,100, compared to a national average of $41,360.
+Nurses are in high demand in Alaska, where the state's 4,860 RNs earn a median annual salary of $80,600, enjoying one of the highest pay rates in the nation (O*net, 2013) Alaska's 620 LPNs earn a median annual income of $52,600, compared to the national median of $41,500 (O*net, 2013).
 The higher pay is needed to attract nurses to a state with a high cost of living, isolated communities and long winters.
-While Alaska's overall unemployment is 7.4 percent, healthcare services were adding jobs in 2011 and the state's top employer is Providence Health & Services in Anchorage (4,000+ employees).
-Also on the top 100 list of employers are Alaska Native Tribal Health Consortium (1,500 to 1,749); Banner Health and Southcentral Foundation have about 1,200 employees each.
+Some of the the state's top employers are Providence Health & Services in Anchorage, Alaska Native Tribal Health Consortium, Banner Health and Southcentral Foundation.

 The University of Alaska offers the only nursing program in the state, including an LPN to RN option, a four-year BSN track, graduate Nurse Practitioner and Nursing Educator degrees.